Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 Our Turn:

-When I catch myself sinking under the weight of headlines, I put down the phone and reach for my tribe.
+When I catch myself sinking under the weight of headlines, I put the phone down and reach for my tribe.
 Sometimes that means walking into the kitchen to talk with family.
-Other times it’s calling a friend just to hear a real voice.
+Other times, it’s calling a friend just to hear a real voice.

 It never fails — the moment I start talking, the knot in my chest begins to loosen.
 A conversation grounds me in connection instead of fear.
 It reminds me I’m not alone, and that the world is bigger than the doomscroll cycle.